Counterfactual Fairness through Transforming Data Orthogonal to Bias: Methodology

-The factor $2/n$ is introduced to simplify the expression for the optimal solutions.
+where $\lambda_j \in \mathbb{R}$ denotes the Lagrange multiplier and $b_i$ is the $i$-th item of $\mathbf{b}$.
+Here, the factor $2/n$ is introduced to simplify the expression for the optimal solutions.
 It ensures that the first-order condition for \eqref{eqn:OG_2} with respect to $s_{ij}$ involves a common factor of $2/n$, which can then be canceled out during computations.
 Let $\mathbf{S}^*$ and $\mathbf{U}^*$ denote the optimal solutions of $\mathbf{S}$ and $\mathbf{U}$, respectively.
-As demonstrated in Appendix~\ref{Appendix:OG ALGORITHM DERIVATION}, the reformulated equation \eqref{eqn:OG_2} yields a closed-form solution:
+The reformulated equation \eqref{eqn:OG_2} gives a closed-form solution: